Management of Similarity

 Harmonious behaviour: there is no vast legal system to reward desirable behaviour.

 Collective work: Corporations are legal entities that claim to be disloyal to the people who work in them.
 They claim to be loyal to their shareholders, and their shareholders’ profit is calculated after the employees have been paid, which sets up an adversarial relationship between shareholders and employees.
-It is the business of corporations to manage this friction.
+It is the business of corporations to create and manage this friction.

 Similarity